Postage, dispatch & delivery

 Free delivery on orders of £50 or more (after promo/discount code applied).

-* To be sure of guaranteed next day delivery, orders must be received before
+* To be sure of guaranteed next day delivery, your order & payment must be received before

 For further details please refer to